Ecuador – the mysteries of the Amazon and the Galapagos

 Day 12 Flight from Baltra Island to Ecuador Mainland

 You will be transferred to the Baltra airport in time for your flight back to the mainland.
-Depending on the time of your international flight you will wait at the airport or you can book an additional night with us.
+Depending on the time of your international flight you will wait at the airport or you can book an additional night.

 Meals included: Breakfast